MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-organization-app.md

 ### Create a container for your embedded report

-Create the **Embed.cshtml** file which has a `div` element used as a container for your embedded report, and three scripts.
+Create the **Embed.cshtml** file, which has a `div` element used as a container for your embedded report, and three scripts.

 1. In the **View** > **Home** folder, create a file called **Embed.cshtml**.